Speech Therapy Telepractice

 Can your client make the /i/ sound (as in “in” and “tin”)?
 If so, ask him or her to make this sound.
 Talk about how when they make the /i/ sound, the sides of their tongue are slightly raised up (and touching the teeth) which create the shape of butterfly wings.

 The tongue should also have a central groove, similar to the shape of a butterfly’s body.
 After producing the /i/ sound, ask the child to keep their tongue in this position and produce the /s/ sound.

 Remind him or her that the air should flow over that central groove, out of the middle of the mouth, and remember to keep it fun.

 Start 30-day Free Trial and explore TheraPlatform.
 HIPAA Compliant Video and Practice Management Software for Therapists.

-SLPs working with individuals who have an articulation disorder or phonological disorder like pronouncing the /p/ sound can utilize TheraPlatform for helpful resources.
-You can use TheraPlatform to conduct speech teletherapy sessions and have access to their suite of speech therapy games under the ProPlus plan.
+SLPs working with individuals who have an articulation disorder or phonological disorder like pronunciation of the /s/ sound can utilize TheraPlatform for helpful resources.
+Use TheraPlatform to conduct speech teletherapy sessions to pronounce /s/ words and have access to their suite of speech therapy games through their ProPlus plan.